Khushii-Arora/ABISS-HTM3.0/README.md

 - **Works on both Phones and Computers**
 - **Contactless Identify Verification**
+- **Can retrieve all data for a person belonging to our databse using face recognision**
 - **Detects Multiple Faces at once.**
 - **Security Alert Notification System via Email.**
 - **People are Categoried into Categories to Counter All Kind of Situations.**